+for auction

+by Rhode Islanders

+James D'Wolf,

+Aaron Lopez,

+and

+Jacob Rivera.

-portrait of Aaron Lopez's wife, Anna, and son, Joshua, by renowned Rhode Island artist, Gilbert Stuart, in 1772.
-Lopez was a significant philanthropist in Newport, Rhodes Island.
-He purchased books for the Redwood Library and Athenaeum.
-He contributed lumber to help build the College in the English Colony of Rhode Island and Providence Plantations (which later relocated to Providence and eventually became Brown University) In 1775, America's revolution against British King George III began with battles at Lexington and Concord, Massachusetts.
+In 1775, America's revolution against British King George III began with battles at Lexington and Concord, Massachusetts.
 There was no national President of the country yet; no federal Secretary of the Treasury.
 Each state took care of its own affairs.
 Pennsylvania established a 25 man Committee of Safety to supervise defenses of Philadelphia, and Morris was appointed to the committee.
 Morris coordinated the purchase of gunpowder for the Pennsylvania militia.
-In order to procure 'hard-to-get' gunpowder and other military supplies, Morris coordinated a large-scale smuggling operation to circumvent the British military charged with preventing gunpowder, ammunition, and muskets from being imported into the colonies.
-Morris was so good at smuggling, he soon became the chief supplier of gunpowder to Washington's Continental Army.
-Morris provided the General what the American government and state governments could not.
+In order to procure 'hard-to-get' gunpowder and other military supplies, smuggling operation to circumvent the British military charged with preventing gunpowder, ammunition, and muskets from being imported into the colonies.